talwat/talwat/README.md

 Hi!
 I'm Tal.

-I mainly like computers & coffee, but I also enjoy hiking/trails.
+I mainly like computers & coffee, but I also enjoy hiking.

 ## Programming Languages